astropy/astropy/docs/utils/index.rst

 Introduction
 ============

-The `astropy.utils` package contains general-purpose utilities functions and classes that such as general-purpose data structures, version intercompatibility functions.
-Basically, if it's not astronomy-related, but likely useful for other developers, it probably lives here.
-These are safe for users to make use of, but they are typically more complicated or esoteric enough that they are mostly of interest to developers.
+The `astropy.utils` package contains general-purpose utility functions and classes.
+Examples include data structures, tools for downloading and caching from URLs, and version intercompatibility functions.

+This functionality is not astronomy-specific, but is intended primarily for use by Astropy developers.
+It is all safe for users to use, but the functions and classes are typically more complicated or specific to a particuly need of Astropy.

-Because of the mostly standalone and grab-bag nature of these utilities, they are generally best understood through their docstrings, and hence only the reference section is currently provided for this subpackage.
+Because of the mostly standalone and grab-bag nature of these utilities, they are generally best understood through their docstrings, and hence this documentation does not have detailed sections like the other packages.

 .. note::
     The `astropy.utils.compat` subpackage is not included in this